darthinvader/TRPGG/README.md

 ---

 <h2>Setup</h2>
-Clone this repo and run `npm install` to install the dependencies.
+Clone this repo and run `yarn install` to install the dependencies.

 ---

 <h2>Usage</h2>

-After installing the dependencies run `npm start` to start the app.
+After installing the dependencies run `yarn start` to start the app.

-If you want to deploy the app run `npm run build`.
+If you want to deploy the app run `yarn run build`.